shimbalama/screen_assembly/README.md

 # Screen assemblies

 Pipeline that screens for presence of genes of interest (GOI) in bacterial assemblies.
-Generates multiple CSVs and plots that descirbe which genes are present and how variable their sequence is.
+Generates multiple CSVs and plots that describe which genes are present and how variable their sequence is.
 Can use DNA or protein query sequences (GOIs) and DNA contigs/fastas or protein fastas as database (db) to search in.

 ## Getting Started